 A partner in the Corporate Department, Tong focuses on representing Japanese and other Asian companies in connection with global capital markets transactions and cross-border mergers and acquisitions transactions.
-Tong is resident in the firm's Tokyo office and is a member of the Capital Markets and Securities Group.
+Tong is resident in the firm’s Tokyo office and is registered as a gaikokuho jimu bengoshi in Japan.

 In the capital markets and securities area, Tong has represented both U.S. and non-U.S. issuers and underwriters in connection with initial public offerings, secondary offerings, debt offerings (investment grade and high-yield debt, and hybrid capital securities), exchange offers and multi-jurisdictional tender offers.
 He has been involved in transactions relating to issuers in the United States, Canada, Germany, Greece, China, Japan and Korea.
 Tong’s major representations include:

-- Mitsubishi UFJ Financial Group, Inc. in connection with several global offerings of its common equity securities, senior debt securities as well as various hybrid securities;
+- Mitsubishi UFJ Financial Group, Inc. (including its predecessor institutions, Mitsubishi Tokyo Financial Group, Inc. and UFJ Holdings, Inc.) for more than two decades in connection with all of its global offerings of common and preferred equity securities, senior and subordinated debt securities as well as various hybrid securities;

-- The Bank of Tokyo-Mitsubishi UFJ Ltd. in connection with several offerings of its senior debt securities;
+- MUFG Bank Ltd. in connection with several offerings of its senior debt securities;

 - Tencent Holdings Limited in connection with its initial public offering.

-In the mergers and acquisitions area, Tong has done work for both public and private companies, and advised on strategic joint ventures and various other forms of equity investment transactions.
-Tong has also provided U.S. securities law advice on business combinations among non-U.S. companies, including SEC-registered business combination transactions.
-Tong's representative M&A matters include:
+In the mergers and acquisitions area, Tong has done work for strategic corporate clients in connection with their cross-border acquisitions, strategic joint ventures and various other forms of equity investment transactions.
+He has also advised private equity funds and hedge funds in connection with leveraged buyout acquisitions, PIPE investments, pre-IPO minority-position investments and other special situation investments.
+In addition, Tong has provided U.S. law advice in connection with business combinations among non-U.S. companies, including SEC-registered business combination transactions.
+Tong’s representative M&A matters include:

 - Citigroup Inc.’s sale of its retail banking business in Japan;